This backsplash tile installation project spreads over 3 separate areas of this kitchen.

 You can also see the peeled paint spots where the countertop backsplash was glued to the drywall.
 These areas will be covered by the new backsplash tile installation.
 Both left and right ends of this drywall have wooden door trims and that's where the new tile will start/end.

-After their covers were removed, both the switch and outlet seen below needed to be loosened from their screws and pulled away from the wall a little to make room for the tile pieces to get in their place at the time they reach that area.
+After the plastic covers were removed, both the switch and outlet seen below needed to be loosened from their screws and pulled away from the wall a little to make room for tile to go behind the metal tabs of an outlet or switch.

 The L-shaped main area of this backsplash is shown below.
 The first row of 12 inch tile sheets is already installed.
-There are quite a few (hard to see) switches, outlets, phone jacks and other things in the way and each of them needs to be partially removed so the backsplash tile installation can take place.
+There are quite a few (hard to see) switches, outlets and other things in the way and each of them needs to be partially removed for a proper backsplash tile installation.

 The biggest thing in the way is the intercom panel which was disconnected from the wall without disconnecting any wiring, and it just sits on the countertop for now.
 It will be placed back in its place in the big empty area inside the wall seen on the right side of the picture, after grouting is done.